A Trip On The Waverley Paddle Steamer

 Table of Contents - Tap to jump to a section

-What is there to see and do on Waverley?
+What is there to see and do on the Waverley Paddle Steamer?

 Head upstairs and enjoy refreshments in the traditional dining saloon or period lounges while watching the coastal views.
 You’ll notice the stairs on the way up all have Waverley’s name engraved in brass.